operatortwo/SQ1/README.md

 #### Some important functions from the programmer's point of view

-High freq timer, timerTick, calculates with stopwatch and BPM the SequencerTime in Ticks.
-Then the player procs are called and the player checks if it is time to play any events.
+An important resource for this application is a high frequency timer.
+At every tick it calculates together with a stopwatch and the current BPM value the Sequencer time.
+Then it calls the player procedure.
+If the sequencer is running, it checks if it is time to generate some Midi events.
-...
+To understand Note-off processing, it is important to know that the player proc also checks if it is time to generate some Note-off events.
+Also sequencer-stop and Loop-functions includes a call to 'TurnAllRunningNotes off'.
 From previous projects i have learned that it's sometimes confusing to have Midi I/O inside the sequencer part.
 Therefore in this project the sequencer part can be seen as a generator for accurate timed Midi-Events.
 It's then up to the Main Application to handle this events and send them to the Midi-Out.